Getting Started with Tastypie¶

 This tutorial assumes that you have a basic understanding of Django as well as how proper REST-style APIs ought to work.
 We will only explain the portions of the code that are Tastypie-specific in any kind of depth.

-import datetime from django.contrib.auth.models import User from django.db import models from django.template.defaultfilters import slugify class Entry(models.Model): user = models.ForeignKey(User) pub_date = models.DateTimeField(default=datetime.datetime.now) title = models.CharField(max_length=200) slug = models.SlugField() body = models.TextField() def __unicode__(self): return self.title def save(self, *args, **kwargs): # For automatic slug generation. if not self.slug: self.slug = slugify(self.title)[:50] return super(Entry, self).save(*args, **kwargs)
+from tastypie.utils.timezone import now from django.contrib.auth.models import User from django.db import models from django.template.defaultfilters import slugify class Entry(models.Model): user = models.ForeignKey(User) pub_date = models.DateTimeField(default=now) title = models.CharField(max_length=200) slug = models.SlugField() body = models.TextField() def __unicode__(self): return self.title def save(self, *args, **kwargs): # For automatic slug generation. if not self.slug: self.slug = slugify(self.title)[:50] return super(Entry, self).save(*args, **kwargs)

 With that, we’ll move on to installing and configuring Tastypie.

 Installing Tastypie is as simple as checking out the source and adding it to your project or PYTHONPATH.

 - Python 2.4+